FAQs for "Adding a New Part or Product"

 7. How do I manage the Bill of Materials (BOM) for a product?

-• The BOM can be managed by selecting and linking the materials associated with the finished product during the creation process.
-This ensures that all components are accounted for and that inventory is accurately tracked.
+A: The BOM is managed by selecting and linking materials associated with the finished product during creation.
+This ensures all components are accounted for and inventory is accurately tracked.

 8. What is the significance of identifying a product as a "Finished Product"?